axiros/terminal_markdown_viewer/README.md

 ![first](https://github.com/axiros/terminal_markdown_viewer/blob/master/samples/1.png)

-<small><i>sorry for the aggressive promotion of setdefaultencoding, hope it does not hurt anybody's feelings.
-I'm only on posix and there it just rocks</i></small>
+<i style="color:8px">sorry for the aggressive promotion of setdefaultencoding, hope it does not hurt anybody's feelings;-) I'm only on posix and there it just rocks</i></small>

 Regarding color options: mdv has quite a lot, ships with > 200 themes, converted from html to ansi.
 Those can be combined for code output and regular md output, so you have > 40000 themes in total ;-)